Tamim-369/BuildIt/replit.md

 - React Hook Form with Zod validation (configured but not fully implemented)

 ### Backend Services
-- Drizzle ORM for database operations (PostgreSQL dialect)
+- MongoDB with Mongoose ODM for database operations
-- Neon Database for cloud PostgreSQL hosting
+- MongoDB Memory Server for development environment
 - bcryptjs for secure password hashing
 - jsonwebtoken for authentication